-In the "Nodegroup Design Considerations" subsection of the "Designing Nodegroups" section , the following text from the "Partitioning Keys" sub-subsection stating the points to be considered when defining partitioning keys should be deleted only if DB2\UPDATE\PART\KEY=ON:
+In the "Nodegroup Design Considerations" subsection of the "Designing Nodegroups" section , the following text from the "Partitioning Keys" sub-subsection stating the points to be considered when defining partitioning keys should be deleted only if DB2_UPDATE_PART_KEY=ON:

-Note: If DB2\UPDATE\PART\KEY=OFF, then the restrictions still apply.
+Note: If DB2_UPDATE_PART_KEY=OFF, then the restrictions still apply.

-Note: In FixPak 3 and later, the default value will be OFF.
+Note: In FixPak 3 and later, the default value is OFF.